petsc/petsc/doc/faq/index.rst

 unless the method has converged.
 Make sure to avoid restarts.
 To estimate the condition number of the preconditioned operator, use ``-pc_type somepc`` in the last command.

-How Can I Compute The Inverse Of A Matrix In PETSc?
+How can I compute the inverse of a matrix in PETSc?
 ---------------------------------------------------

 .. admonition:: Are you sure?